What is Cluster API Add-on Provider for Fleet (CAAPF)?

 Create your downstream cluster

-In order to initiate CAAPF autoimport, a CAPI
+In order to initiate CAAPF autoimport, a CAPI Cluster needs to be created.

 To create one, we can either follow quickstart documentation or create a cluster from existing template.